 📍 c/ Melchor Cobo Medina, 7 (Jaén)

-Mantua ⭐
+Mantúa ⭐

-Jerez de la Frontera, another of Andalusia’s undoubted gastronomic destinations, stands out with two Michelin-starred restaurants.
-In this case, Mantúa (a local wine reference that alludes to one of the grape varieties grown in the vicinity of Jerez in the 18th century) is a tribute to Andalusian cuisine, with special attention to Jerez recipes.
-Clay and Limestone are the two menus available to the diner who dares to taste the versions of Israel Ramos.
+In this case, Mantúa (a local wine reference that alludes to one of the grape varieties that back in the 18th century was grown in the vicinity of Jerez) is a tribute to Andalusian cuisine, with special attention to the Jerez recipe book.

 Chef: Israel Ramos.